 The title and closing of this message are inspired directly by a rhetorical device found in, At Noon on Friday: Lenten Series on the Seven Last Words, Richard C. Hoefler, C S S Publishing Company, Jan 1, 1983

-Jesus is not declaring the natural state of the world in these Beatitudes.
+In the Beatitudes, Jesus is not declaring the natural state of the world.
 He is addressing a crowd of people who have been following him; who desire to hear some word from him concerning the Kingdom of Heaven and how to come to grips with this fallen and unnatural world.
 These words are not for everybody.